History of the Dutch Oven

 Peel apples and cut in slices.
-Mix apples, sugar, salt, cinnamon, nutmeg and 2 tbsp. flour in Dutch oven.
-Combine margarine, flour and brown sugar mashing until crumbly.
-Sprinkle this mixture over apple mixture.
-Bake 35-45 minutes with coals in Dutch oven, or bake 30-40 minutes in 350 F oven.
+Mix apples, sugar, salt, cinnamon, nutmeg, and 2 tbsp. flour in the Dutch oven.
+Combine margarine, flour, and brown sugar, mashing until crumbly.
+Sprinkle this mixture over the apple mixture.
+Bake 35-45 minutes with coals in the Dutch oven, or bake for 30-40 minutes in 350 F oven.

-- 1 Salmon Filet (determine size according to number of people to be served.)
+- 1 Salmon Filet (determine size according to the number of people served.)

 - Black Pepper